 Furthermore, once the applicant has received the approval for their temporary stay in Canada they may travel into the country without delay.
 This avoids any potentially uncomfortable questions from coworkers or family members when applying at the border, as well as ensures that any travel deposits made by the permit holder will not be wasted.
 A final benefit of applying through the Consulate is that the officials typically grant TRPs with longer periods of validity, or multiple-entry TRPs.
 This is unlike border agents at the port of entry, who are more likely to grant only a single-entry visa (TRP) for only the stated duration of the trip.

-Whether you decide to file a TRP application at a port of entry or from the Canadian Citizenship and Immigration office at the Consulate, contacting an experienced Canadian immigration lawyer could be of significant benefit to you.
+Whether you decide to file a TRP application at a port of entry or from the Immigration, Refugees and Citizenship Canada office at the Consulate, contacting an experienced Canadian immigration lawyer could be of significant benefit to you.
 Immigration lawyers like those at our firm, FWCanada, can provide you with a thorough checklist of all documents and information you need to include in your application, provide insight as to how to best strengthen your application, and guide you throughout the entire Temporary Resident Permit Canada process.

 Each month, FWCanada helps individuals with a number of different immigration concerns, including those who are criminally inadmissible, those seeking spousal sponsorship, or those seeking to become a temporary foreign worker.
 FWCanada’s lawyers can lend their expertise to anyone seeking a temporary resident permit, criminal rehabilitation, a Canadian work permit or work visa, a study permit, a visitor visa, foreign worker status, and permanent residence.
 For more information on our services and areas of expertise, contact us here!